The following courses are available through the School of Biomedical Sciences

-Two types of honours degree are available to students in the School of Biomedical Sciences.
+Two types of honours degree are available to students in the School of Biomedical Sciences, the type of program being dependent on your undergraduate degree.
 If you are a Bachelor of Pharmacy student you are eligible to apply for entry to the Bachelor of Pharmacy (Honours) course.
 This is a so-called "integrated honours" course, where your honours course requirements are fulfilled in parallel to your 3rd and 4th year Pharmacy subjects.

 All other students can consider the Bachelor of Science (Honours) degree.
-This is a so-called "Add on" honours course that normally involves one additional full time year of study (or part time (2 years) by either Distance or Internal students) following the successful completion of a three-year or four year undergraduate Bachelor degree.
+This is a so-called "Add on" honours course that normally involves one additional full time year of study (or part time (2 years) by either Distance or Internal modes) following the successful completion of a three-year or four year undergraduate Bachelor degree.
+This will appear as a separate qualification on your transcript.
 Distance students will require somewhere to perform their research project (typically in the workplace under the supervision of at least one CSU academic and the co-supervision of a local supervisor).

 There are many good reasons to spend a year researching a particular question in depth.
 Undergraduate classes have introduced you to a wide range of topics and problems, and an Honours project enables you to explore one in much deeper detail.
 It allows you to add a further qualification to your degree which adds valuable strings to your professional bow: a higher level of achievement, specialised knowledge in your discipline, and advanced level research and writing skills.
 An Honours degree allows you to pursue a special interest or topic at a detailed level of engagement and to enjoy the satisfaction of completing a significant body of original research and writing.
 Honours graduates automatically take this advanced skill set with them into the future: not only into the workforce and/or higher degrees, but also into other areas of interest in their lives.